intervinn/kaska/README.md

 This project is too raw and I make this specifically for my personal needs until people get interested in it.

 # Features I consider adding into Kaska
 * Installable via Aftman
 * Custom shell scripts
 * Clone packages from GitHub
 * Configure LSP to ignore modulesa

+yeah, even though the readme is promising, all thats done yet is init command...